bgaj203/gitlab-runners/FEATURES.md

 - GitLab Runner tagging for compute type (Spot/On Demand), OS, archtecture (if not x86_64), executor type - so that individual jobs can select on these attributes.
 - Runner tags enable pipeline engineers to ensure only mutable jobs run on spot runners.
-- Shared  Runner Cache automatically configured to use S3.
+- Shared Runner Cache per-asg is automatically configured and uses S3 object storage.
+Can override bucket name to share cache across multiple ASGs if it makes sense to do so.
 - Runner deregistration and draining (for non-spot) during scale-in to prevent many dead tokens in GitLab.

 ## Security